spectre-app/www/content/policy/privacy.md

 ### <i class="fa-duotone fa-envelope-open-text fa-fw"></i> Updates

-*Update e-mails are only sent to members who have registered for an update stream.*
+> *Update e-mails are only sent if you have registered for an update stream.*

 Some of our users are interested in keeping up-to-date on Spectre's development, the roadmap, and opportunities for testing out new capabilities and early releases.

+If you would like to subscribe to receive updates, [please fill in this form](https://c98682eb.sibforms.com/serve/MUIEAALK5a-qHeuTFFRibFOHGFbHswQwku9o1vZPLa7V9KgVtKTSrHf-uo86mZCfwVfEX4cfwkjcsRsFIfB6YDaez_aygD-hOTtUSeuXXmxdDz9XR4yiRf1qPbVF2WiAZ-BM30nn5gtd4h5RQLjmrlxjhU_0ZfDR53T5lVpIXU-rlAy1nwoc0ERv4t7fp_S4bg8suuuNUdchV_os).
+If you would like to manage your existing subscription or unsubscribe, please use the custom links at the bottom of our emails.

 #### Personal Information